 Well, saving text is getting boring?
 Here we have Paste FS!
 Here you can save your files, videos or any sort of media private and public.
 It has one un-matchable feature that it serves its users with unlimited space.
 So you can share whatever you want without limits.
 The website is secured with SSL so that its user can guarantee their privacy and ensure their communication with a website is private.
 Ads in the sidebar may annoy you for a little, and it’s a feature lacking website, use this only when you need to paste something along with some files.

 Ideone can be considered as a compiler and mini- Debugger for almost all programmers around the world, as it supports 60+ programming language.
-Running on Sphere Engine™ which allows you communicate in a Secure way in a full runtime environment.
+Running on Sphere Engine™ which allows you to communicate in a Secure way in a full runtime environment.
 It’s very interactive and simple to use.
 Simply select a programming language, get your source code, and you’re done.
 But it’s only for programmers.

-Haste is the easiest alternative to the Pastebin, the interface is damn minimalist, and it only got a few button which does the job.
+Haste is the easiest alternative to the Pastebin, the interface is damn minimalist, and it only got a few buttons which does the job.
 It also lets you save anything you paste and gives you share URL to send it to someone.
 Unlike some of the other paste tools, it won’t show ads in any manner, I mean there is no room for anything but to paste area.

 If you want, you can even use Paste bin from a console.
 It has really made easy to do it.
 It has, even more, functionalities.
 But hastebin doesn’t guarantee your privacy.
 It doesn’t take any responsibility for your data.
 So you have to paste on your own risk.
 It prevents your data from search engine crawling, though.
 Pastes will be saved for up to 30 days.
 You can install it on your Network too.